 Today we consume twice as many material goods as we did fifty years ago.

 The size of the average home has nearly tripled over the past 50 years and now contains about three hundred thousand items.

 Our stuff has even spilled outside our walls.
 Due to our garage clutter, 25 percent of people with two-car garages don’t have room to park cars inside.
 Another 32 percent have room for only one vehicle!

 And I haven’t even mentioned the 10% of us who rent offsite storage.

 We are drowning in a sea of possessions—and we feel it almost every day.
 We’re tired, stressed, hurried, and financially strapped.

-The most popular solution to our battle against clutter seems to be “just implement better organization”—or at least, that’s what we’re told is the solution.
+The most popular solution to our battle against clutter seems to be “just implement better organization”.
+At least that’s what we’re told is the solution.